American Citizen Services

 U.S.-style and standard psychiatric care can be difficult to locate in major urban centers in Japan and generally is not available outside of Japan's major cities.
 Extended psychiatric care for foreigners in Japan is difficult to obtain at any price.

 U.S. prescriptions are not honored in Japan, so if you need ongoing prescription medicine you should arrive with a sufficient supply for your stay in Japan or enough until you are able to see a local care provider.
 Certain medications, including some commonly prescribed for depression and Attention Deficient Hyperactivity Disorder (ADHD), are not widely available.
 Please see the section entitled, "Confiscation of Prescription Drugs and Other Medication," in the State Department Country Specific Information page regarding the importation of medicine into Japan.
-Also see information on importing medicines into Japan and a list of medical facilities in Japan (this page).
+Also see information on importing medicines into Japan and the below list of medical facilities in Japan.

 Good information on vaccinations and other health precautions can be found via the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.